October 23, 2022

 What Is the Good News About the Menopause?

-Once you get the proper support with transitioning to the other side, you will feel more energized and happier, with more clarity, and just pretty fantastic, really!
+Once you get the proper support with transitioning to the other side, you will feel more energized and happier, with more clarity, and just pretty fantastic!

 Imaging studies at Weill Cornell Medicine show that the brain’s recovery after menopause was associated with increased memory and cognitive performance!